KlasMvW/typesafe_units/README.md

 pow<0.5>(unit).
 ```

-Not that since TU uses floating point powers, it is not guaranteed that applying first `pow<2.0>` and the `sqrt` on a unit would yield the exact unit back.
+Note that since TU uses floating point powers, it is not guaranteed that applying first `pow<2.0>` and the `sqrt` on a unit would yield the exact unit back.

 #### unop